Key generation

 Choose expiration time

 The default setting is an expiration time of 3 years.
 To define a different one, you can either choose any ISO 8601 string or a custom duration using N[ymwds] (both with a possible reference time using --time).
 You can also change the expiration date at a later point to prolong or shorten the period of time.
-See 'Updating keys' down here in the chapter for more information.
-For more thoughts on why setting an expiration date is a useful thing see key expiration.
+See chapter 'Maintaining a key' for more information.
+For more thoughts on why setting an expiration date is a useful thing, see 'Key expiration'.

 $ sq key generate --own-key --name alice --email alice@example.com --expiration 2y